s4wave/spacewave/README.md

 the expected value.
 As objects are stored with their hash as their ID (the content ID approach) it's then impossible to read inconsistent data if we validate the hash at storage time or read time (depending on the expected consistency of the store).
-With this property, Hyra is similar to immutable stores such as Bittorrent.
+With this property, Hydra is similar to immutable stores such as Bittorrent.

 ## Design Overview